 - Trade & Economic Relations:

-- The United States is India’s largest trading partner and most important export market.
-In 2021, overall U.S.-India bilateral trade in goods and services reached a record USD 157 billion.
+- USA is India’s largest trading partner with bilateral trade in goods and services crossing USD 191 billion in 2022.

 - In 2020-21, the US replaced Mauritius as second largest source of foreign direct investment into India with inflows of USD 13.82 billion.
 US is one of the top 5 investment destinations for Indian FDI.

 - Defence Cooperation:

 - India-US defence cooperation is based on “New Framework for India US Defence Cooperation”.